 \subsection{Results}

-Recall that, for each CAT bond that the insurer can issue, we need to add its characteristics and then the complexity increases hugely in $\kappa$, depending on possible policies.
-Thus, in our simulation, we use $\kappa = 2$ and thus, the controller can choose at most 2 layers among the three available (recall them in term of return periods: [10, 50], [50, 200] and [200, 1000] which correspond to [1.23, 4], [4, 9], and [9, 21.5] in billion dollars).
+Recall that, for each CAT bond that the insurer can issue, we need to add its characteristics and the complexity increases hugely in $\kappa$, depending on possible policies.
+Thus, in our simulation, we use $\kappa = 2$.
+The controller can choose at most 2 layers among the three available (recall them in term of return periods: [10, 50], [50, 200] and [200, 1000] which corresponds to [1.23, 4], [4, 9], and [9, 21.5] in billion dollars).